 It’s easy to track which advertising campaigns your customers are converting from, using the Intercom Platform.
-By default, Intercom tracks any UTM parameters you've set up, so you can:
+Intercom automatically tracks the five standard UTM parameters, so you can:

 - See where your most engaged users are signing up to your product from.